 The Janet Dibb-Leigh Award for Distinguished Service to Research Management recognises individuals who have made outstanding contributions to the enhancement of the research management sector throughout Australasia and Singapore.
 Nominations are called for annually, however this award is only offered to an individual whose contributions to the profession of research management are deemed exceptional.

-If the Assessment Panel identifies a deserving candidate in this round, a trophy shall be presented to the recipient at a Virtual Event of ARMS to be held 3-5 November 2021.
+If the Assessment Panel identifies a deserving candidate in this current round, a trophy will be presented to the recipient at a Virtual Event of ARMS to be held Thursday the 8th of September 2022.

 ABOUT JANET DIBB-LEIGH

 Ms Janet Dibb-Leigh is the Founding President of ARMS.
 This award has been established to recognise her contributions towards the establishment of ARMS and more broadly to the research management profession globally.

 Nominees and nominators must be a current member of ARMS.

 Nominations must be submitted to the ARMS Executive Office by 5 PM AEST, Monday, the 1st of August 2022.
 Please email your nomination to ARMSAdmin@researchmanagement.org.au - Late nominations will not be accepted.

 The Janet Dibb-Leigh award will be announced at an award ceremony at the ARMS Virtual Conference to be held Thursday, the 8th of September 2022.

 The awardee shall receive an official trophy and will be formally acknowledged on the ARMS website and the Report to Members.